SirPigari/miku/README.md

 ## 🛠️ How to Install Miku-Tabs via GitHub

-Since **Miku-Tabs** isn’t available on the Chrome Web Store, here’s how to install it manually:
+Since **Miku-Tabs** isn't available on the Chrome Web Store, here's how to install it manually:

 ### ✅ Step 1: Clone the Repository